miguelbartolome/airalo/README.md

 ## Testing Approach

-Understanding the application's structure.
-Flow of the test case.
-Works on ui, headless and different browsers.
-Tests were only done on desktop view and mobile was not considered.
+### UI Testing

+Before beginning any automation, I take the time to understand the application's overall structure.
+This helps in visualizing the testing approach effectively.

-The Japan specific test is categorized under the local e-sim test to allow for expansion to other countries if necessary.
-POM (Page Object Model) is used for the Home Page and Country Page to allow for reusability and maintainability.
-The API testing
+The Japan-specific test is categorized under the local e-SIM test suite, which allows for easy expansion to other countries if necessary.
+The Page Object Model (POM) is utilized to enhance reusability and simplify future maintenance.

+Tests are conducted in both UI and headless modes across different browsers to ensure consistent application behavior.
+Currently, the focus is on desktop views, and mobile view testing is not included.

+### API Testing
-placed getting the token in a beforeall hook, centralizes the token retrieval logic, making your tests cleaner and easier to maintain

-If the token retrieval fails (e.g., due to missing environment variables), the test suite will halt immediately, avoiding further unnecessary requests
+Token retrieval is centralized in a beforeAll hook, ensuring that the token is available for all test scenarios.
+This approach keeps the tests cleaner and reduces redundancy.
+If token retrieval fails (e.g., due to missing environment variables), the entire test suite halts immediately.
+This prevents unnecessary requests and ensures that testing is conducted under valid conditions.

-This ensures the token is available for all test cases